-Britain seeking stability, confidence with U.S. after Brexit: UK's Fox
+Britain seeking certainty with U.S. as it Brexits: UK's Fox

 On Tuesday, as part of Britain's Brexit transition campaign, Fox is due to address U.S. lawmakers on Capitol Hill and launch a report detailing British trade and investment with 435 congressional districts in the United States.

-He said the United States was Britain's export market for more than $200 billion of goods and services a year, while the United States is the No. 1 destination for UK investment.
+Trade between the United States and Britain is about $200 billion annually.

-"We have begun to look at our continuity agreements to maintain as open and flexible relationship as we can," he told an audience at the American Enterprise Institute think tank.
+"We have begun to look at our continuity agreements to maintain as open and flexible relationship as we can," Fox told the American Enterprise Institute think tank earlier on Monday.

 "We're looking at bilateral ways, while we're still members of the European Union, to achieve trade liberalization on a number of fronts on science and technology, and we are looking to scope out the future free trade agreement with no preconceptions attached to that," he added.